 DRIER AND CONDENSER PREPARATION.
 You can perform most of the following steps on a clean flat surface like a workbench.
 Lay the condenser down so that both hose connections are on the left side (the larger connection will be on top).
 The drier is conveniently mounted on the left hand side of the condenser.
-First insert the drier into the drier mounting bracket.
+First insert the drier into the drier mounting bracket (it's basically a sleeve for the drier).
 Attach the drier liquid tube to the drier and also to the connection on the condenser (tighten connections at either end using supplied o-rings on both ends and a few drops of mineral oil to each o-ring).
-With these two combined it will easy to find the correct place to attach the drier bracket to the condenser with the included #10-20 x 1/4" screws (attach drier and bracket from the front of the condenser).
+With these two components combined it will easy to find the correct place to attach the drier bracket to the condenser with the included #10-20 x 1/4" screws (attach drier and bracket from the front of the condenser).